 Verification and audit of product supply chains

-While our Supplier Code of Conduct has been in place for several years, we are now designing a risk-based verification process to identify high-risk suppliers and developing an appropriate responsible-sourcing audit approach to ensure that our product suppliers are in compliance with our Code of Conduct.
+While our Supplier Code of Conduct has been in place for several years, we have designed a risk-based verification process to identify high-risk suppliers and developed an appropriate responsible-sourcing audit approach to ensure that our product suppliers are in compliance with our Code of Conduct.

 - Including references to the Code of Conduct in major requests for quotations;

 - Incorporating language in all supply agreements and contracts requiring suppliers to warrant compliance with the Code of Conduct and acknowledge that any known violation may result in immediate termination of any and all business;

 - Providing a link to the Code of Conduct in purchase order terms and conditions stating that acceptance of the purchase order constitutes an agreement to adhere to the latest version of the Code of Conduct;

 - Requiring acknowledgment of the Code of Conduct as part of an all new suppliers’ onboarding process; and

 - Issuing the latest Code of Conduct to our current supplier community and allowing access to a website that uploads any revisions in the future.